Moshiii/ai-chatbot/docs/PRD_A2A_ASYNC.md

 ### 1. Introduction & Goal

 This document outlines the requirements for refactoring the existing agent task management system to be fully compliant with the Agent-to-Agent (A2A) communication protocol.
-The goal is to **refactor the existing implementation to use a dedicated, A2A-compliant `tasks` table**, providing a more robust, scalable, and standardized architecture.
+The primary goal is to centralize task-related tool logic within an external, A2A-compliant orchestrator agent, moving it out of the Next.js application.
+The Next.js backend will act as a thin client, relaying user messages to the agent and processing asynchronous updates via webhooks.
+This refactoring will replace the current `documents` table with a dedicated, A2A-compliant `tasks` table, providing a more robust, scalable, and standardized architecture.

 ### 2. Codebase Analysis & Current Architecture